unfor19/nexus-ops/README.md

 ## Known Caveats

 - It is required to pull all relevant images **before** the build step.
-Retagging the images tricks the Docker Daemon to use existing images (`--pull missing`).
+Re-tagging the images tricks the Docker Daemon to use existing images (`--pull missing`).
 This helps to avoid hitting DockerHub for each `pull`, though it means you need to prepare a list of images that should be pulled.

 ---